lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Training is like fighting with a gorilla.
 You don’t stop when you’re tired.
 You stop when the gorilla is tired.
 >
 >Greg Henderson

-> Commitment is doing the thing you said you were going to do long after the mood you said it in has left you.
->
->Darren Hardy

-> C'est quand tu n'as pas peur que tu peux faire des choses.
->
->Elsa Zilberstein

-> J'ai une poubelle immense.
->
->Karl Lagerfeld, qui jette 99% de ses travaux

 > The power of instruction is seldom of much efficacy except in those happy dispositions where it is almost superfluous.